fzarebinski/motorway-app/README.md

 * `.gitignore` - list there all custom files related to your IDE,
 * `.editorconfig` - installation of the EditorConfig plugin in your IDE to follow code formatting standing for the project.

-The project is configured to run linter before committing to force coding standards.
+The project is configured to run linter before committing in order to force coding standards.

 ## Structure

-The app is structured in this way:
+The app is structured in the following way:
 * `app` - app directory:
 	* `api` - api endpoints/routing,
 	* `loader` - app dependency and loader,